 what is ecoartspace?

 ecoartspace has served as a platform for artists addressing environmental issues since 1999.
 Patricia Watts and Amy Lipton have curated over 60 art and ecology exhibitions combined, and have organized, as well as participated in, over 100 ecoart programs and events.
 Starting 2020, Watts decided to transition to a membership-based organization.
 Students, artists, advocates, professionals, galleries and institutions are invited to join who are concerned about the natural world.
-Together, we as a community can both imagine and help make real, a healthy future.
+Together, we as a community can both imagine and make real, a healthy livable future for all.

 Please join us!